adobe/vent/README.md

 #### Vent handlers CANNOT `stopPropagation` to native handlers in the bubble phase

-Because the event has already bubbled up to the Vent root and native listeners in the *bubble phase* have been called along the way, calling `stopPropagation` within a Vent handler will not prevent native listeners on elements that a descendants of the Vent root from being called. [jQuery's event delegation behaves the same way](http://jsfiddle.net/lazd/mzpze5gd/).
+Because the event has already bubbled up to the Vent root and native listeners in the *bubble phase* have been called along the way, calling `stopPropagation` within a *bubble phase* Vent handler will not prevent native listeners on elements that a descendants of the Vent root from being called. [jQuery's event delegation behaves the same way](http://jsfiddle.net/lazd/mzpze5gd/).

 ## Browser support